 From there I opened it in Nikon ViewNX and exported an 8bit TIF.
 Then opened it in PS and SFW @ 1024px wide x 680px maximum quality.

-The characteristic donuts can be seen in the BG.
+The characteristic donut circles of confusion can be seen in the BG.

-The D90’s pixel density is seriously good when compared with other sensor of it’s era (and even some later sensors)
+The D90’s pixel density is very good when compared with other sensor of it’s era (and even some later sensors)